 How often do you think about your HVAC system?
-For most homeowners in Canada, it’s only a blip on the radar until it quits, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the funds for an expensive repair.
+For most homeowners in Canada, it’s only a blip on the radar until it breaks down, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the funds for a pricey repair.

-An HVAC system is one of the biggest investments you make in your home.
-While you obviously want to keep it functioning as long as possible, it’s important to understand when it’s time for an upgrade.
+An HVAC system is one of the largest investments you make in your home.
+While you obviously want to keep it running as long as possible, it’s important to understand when it’s time for an upgrade.

-The heating, air conditioning and plumbing professionals at Service Experts Heating & Air Conditioning are here to share some red flags for when it’s time to replace your home’s HVAC system.
+The heating, air conditioning and plumbing professionals at Service Experts Heating & Air Conditioning are here to share some warning signs for when it’s time to replace your home’s HVAC system.
 Plus, if you do need new equipment, you can lease a new, high-efficiency HVAC system through Service Experts’ Advantage Program that includes all maintenance, repairs and parts at no additional cost.

 1. Your utility bills keep climbing